-TCC has programs as diverse as computer technology, business, health sciences, social services, and university parallel programs that prepare you to continue your education in pursuit of a career in medicine, law, engineering, the sciences, arts, public service...any area where advanced degree work is required.
+If you are beginning your higher education, TCC's university parallel programs provide a solid foundation to continue an education toward a career in medicine, law, engineering, the sciences, arts or public service.....any area where advanced degree work is required.
+An associate degree from TCC will serve you well in your college career - and throughout the rest of your life!